-Authority for anatomy where body of deceased not in a hospital
+32 Authority for anatomy where body of deceased not in a hospital or for any such purposes.

-- 32.(1) Subject to this part, where the body of a deceased person is in a place other than a hospital, the senior available next of kin may, by signed writing, authorise the retention of the body of the deceased person- - (a) for the purpose of anatomical examination; or - (b) for the purpose of using the body for the study and teaching of the anatomy of the human body;
+- (1) Subject to this part, where the body of a deceased person is in a place other than a hospital, the senior available next of kin may, by signed writing, authorise the retention of the body of the deceased person- - (a) for the purpose of anatomical examination; or - (b) for the purpose of using the body for the study and teaching of the anatomy of the human body;

-- (2) Where the senior available next of kin of the deceased person has reason to believe that- - (a) the deceased person had, during his or her lifetime, expressed an objection to the retention of the person's body for any of the purposes referred to in subsection (1) and had not withdrawn his or her objection; or - (b) another next of kin of the same or a higher order of the classes referred to in section 4, definition "senior available next of kin", paragraph (a)(i) to (iv) or (b)(i) to (iv), has an objection to the retention of the body of the deceased person for any of the purposes referred to in subsection (1);
+- (2) Where the senior available next of kin of the deceased person has reason to believe that- - (a) the deceased person had, during his or her lifetime, expressed an objection to the retention of the person's body for any of the the senior available next of kin shall not, under subsection (1), authorise the retention and use of the body for any such purpose.

+- purposes referred to in subsection (1) and had not withdrawn his or her objection; or - (b) another next of kin of the same or a higher order of the classes referred to in section 4, definition "senior available next of kin", paragraph (a)(i) to (iv) or (b)(i) to (iv), has an objection to the retention of the body of the deceased person for any of the purposes referred to in subsection (1);